Pirates > Bartholomew Roberts

 One day, while they were anchored along the Gold Coast of Africa (near Ghana) the Princess was captured by pirates led by Howell Davis who commanded the Royal Rover and the Royal James.
 Roberts and several of his crew were forced to join the pirates however, Davis soon came to realize Robert's talent at navigating.
 Since Davis was also Welsh, they were able to communicate in secret and this allowed John Roberts to climb through the ranks.

-Despite being conscripted into piracy, Roberts soon came to like the pirate lifestyle.
+Despite being conscripted into piracy, Roberts soon came to like the Pirates Culture.
 Considering the average sailor made only £3 per month in the Royal Navy or a merchant ship with no chance of being promoted to captain it wasn't hard to see the appeal.
 In fact Bartholomew Roberts is even quoted as saying:

 In an honest service there is thin commons, low wages, and hard labour.
 In this, plenty and satiety, pleasure and ease, liberty and power; and who would not balance creditor on this side, when all the hazard that is run for it, at worst is only a sour look or two at choking?
 No, a merry life and a short one shall be my motto.